 Students must undergo required testing for COVID-19 at the location, times, and dates established by the University to determine if they have contracted the virus and to enable the University to monitor infection rates in the Brown community.
 Testing requirements may change over time.
 Up-to-date information is outlined on the Healthy Brown website.

 Students are expected to follow the policies established by the University and the State of Rhode Island, whichever is more restrictive, regarding attending or hosting social gatherings especially in terms of the number of people allowed.
 The most up-to-date information about these policies can be found on the Healthy Brown website.

-Anyone may submit a report through our reporting form.
+Anyone may submit a report through our Campus Incident Complaint form.

 In most cases, you will not be allowed to live off-campus in Providence unless your home address is in Providence or you have been granted off-campus permission by the Office of Residential Life.
 For more information about off-campus permission, please see the website for the Office of Residential Life.

 Within 3 business days of notification of the hearing/review meeting outcome, the respondent(s) may appeal in writing the decisions in the case, setting out the reason(s) for the appeal.
 There will be an appeal link in the decision letter.
 Appeals will normally be considered only when:

 These meetings and hearings may be in person or online as circumstances warrant.